IN RELIGIOUS WARFARE

 Let’s look at four elements of The Mask and how the artifact may actually make him #possessed.

-INTERESTED IN THE MASK?
+A FAN OF THE MASK?
 CLICK ON THE MASK #1 BELOW TO BUY THE STAPLE-BOUND ON AMAZON.

 IS THE MASK #POSSESSED?